conormcafee/nobel-cafe/src/data/jobs/positions-available.md

 ---
 title: Floor Staff
-intro: We currently have an opening for new floor staff.
+intro: We currently have an open positions.
 If you're looking to join an excellent, motivated team with great experience then read more below
-path: "/jobs/floor-staff-feb-19"
+path: "/jobs/positions-available"
-jobTitle: Floor Staff
+jobTitle: Positions Available
-fullTime: true
 ---

 ## Job Summary